jcolag/entropy-arbitrage/2025-04-21-grounation.md

 They now show up in CSS and the YAML file to generate the CSS.

 However, I also made a quick change to my asset-management script.
-When the script can't convert something to an [AVIF](https://en.wikipedia.org/wiki/AVIF) image---probably because I didn't feed it an image---it previously copied the base-name into the assets folder without any conversion, which works *except* that the base-name doesn't include sub-folders, which breaks linking.
+When the script can't convert something to an {% wiki AVIF|AVIF|en %} image---probably because I didn't feed it an image---it previously copied the base-name into the assets folder without any conversion, which works *except* that the base-name doesn't include sub-folders, which breaks linking.

 ## Open Badges